 Guide for Healthcare Providers: What You Need to Know and Do About an SMA Diagnosis

-To access and download all of our Cure SMA Care Series Booklets, click the button below.
-These booklets discuss topics from genetics of SMA to nutrition, breathing basics, musculoskeletal system, mental health, and much more!
-We currently offer our “Understanding SMA” booklet in nine languages and will be continuing to expand our translated collection.
+These booklets discuss topics from the genetics of SMA to nutrition, breathing basics, musculoskeletal system, mental health, and much more!
+Many of our booklets are offered in over ten languages.

-Download a PDF of the above newborn screening state program map, as of February 22, 2023.
+Download a PDF of the above newborn screening state program map, as of January 2, 2024.

 The Cure SMA Newborn Screening Registry (NBSR)